 - Keep them simple: set the minimum number of fields possible.
-Take advantage of default value.
+Take advantage of the default values.
 Try to find a similar example configuration file to copy from. - Work bottom-up: create and test image cache configuration files first, gradually building up to the cliptexture configuration file.